nathalia-dev/doggy-walkie/README.md

 - When sign in, the user must choose betwwen a dog walker or dog owner, using the switch button.

-- The users dont need to add an address.
+- The users don't need to add an address.
 But this is important to the dog walker, because without an address, nobody will know about where the dog_walker works.

-- The dog walker could use the description to write about his service.
+- The dog walker could use the description to write about his/her service.

-- Dog owners could add dogs.
+- Dog owners can add dogs.
 It is required to inform the name, breed, age and weight.
-The dog owner could use the dog description field to describe his dog behavior.
+The dog owner can use the dog description field to describe his/her dog behavior.

 - To start to communicate, the dog owner must send the first message to the dog walker.
 The oposite is not allowed.
-Only after the first message, the dog_walker can look the dog owner profile and also create an appointment.
+Only after the first message, the dog_walker can look the dog owner's profile and also creates an appointment.

 - Only the dog walker is allowed to cancel the appointment.

-- Only "done appointments" could be reviewed.
+- Only "done appointments" could be rated/reviewed.

-- When the appointment was done/completed, the dog walker must to mark as a done appointment in the system.
+- When the appointment was done/completed, the dog walker must mark as a *done appointment* in the system.
 That way, the dog owner will be able to review the appointment.

 - Once the dog owner rated the appointment, it will count as the dog walker rate.

-- The rate math is super simple: we sum all the rates values and divide by the number of appointments already reviewed.
+- The rate math is super simple: It sum all the rates values and divide by the number of appointments already reviewed.
 This average will be the dog_walker rate.

 ### External API: